tanveer941/dbt_simplifiers/README.md

 - How to run simple queries in dbt, iterations, blocks to just give specific results
 - run-operation usage
 - ```dbt run-operation fruit_table_creation```

+- Write a test case for macro
+- is_fruit_exist macro and its corresponding test case test_is_fruit_exist